crowdbotics/modules/modules/react-native-2fa/README.md

 * **getGoogleAuthenticatorQR**
 `getGoogleAuthenticatorQR` method is used return the QR code link which you can use to register on Google Authenticator App.

-2. You can call module directly by importing navigator without going through any routing.
-And pass the params to the module.

 ## Manual Setup